 5.1 The Clerk is progressing the issue of the trees on Little Hill.
 Councillor Lewis has had complaints from members of the public re the crow population on Little Hill and in the Churchyard.
 The footpath is dangerous and dead birds are a potential hazard.
 He wondered if the numbers of crows could be controlled in any way?
 The Clerk will make enquiries.

 5.7 Signs: The Clerk has not heard back from Mike Toozer concerning the proposed new signs for the village, recognising our Blessed Village status.
 The member of the public present said that there had been a programme on Radio Cymru recently about Blessed Villages.
-Councillor Lewis enquired if the Community Council should be making plans for a formal unveiling of the signs , perhaps with a dignified church service.
+Councillor Lewis enquired if the Community Council should be making plans for a formal unveiling of the signs, perhaps with a dignified church service.
 All were in agreement with this suggestion, which could be coordinated with the fete next year.
-It was then suggested that if the Vale continue to be obstructive about the wording on the signs, the Community Council could seek planning permission to erect new signs, funded entirely privately ie they would not be official road signs.
-This would help tp promote the village as a tourist attraction.
-Councillor R Thomas will speak to Miles Punter in Visible Services again about this ( and the issue regarding signs for the Sycamore Tree –see later item) and will also contact Rob Curtis the Cabinet member with responsibilities for such matters.
+It was then suggested that if the Vale continue to be obstructive about the wording on the signs, the Community Council could seek planning permission to erect new signs, funded entirely privately i.e. they would not be official road signs.
+This would help to promote the village as a tourist attraction.
+Councillor R Thomas will speak to Miles Punter in Visible Services again about this (and the issue regarding signs for the Sycamore Tree –see later item) and will also contact Rob Curtis the Cabinet member with responsibilities for such matters.

-The Clerk reported that the was mention in the latest One Voice Wales magazine about funding for World War One commemorations.
+The Clerk reported that this was mention in the latest One Voice Wales magazine about funding for World War One commemorations.

 5.9 Councillor Lewis has spoken to Peter Thomas in the County Treasures department about the stile in to the field adjoining Hen Cartref and also drew the footbridge to his attention.
 He will look at both items as soon as possible.

-Councillor Mrs Maclehose declared a personal and prejudicial inteerst in the question of the stile and took no part in the discussions.
-Richard Edwards has said that the Estate believe the stile is a farmyard stile, not a coffin stile and will be writing to the Council accordingly.
-Councillor Thomas said that Richard Edwards and James Pritchard felt that there should have been a discussion with them about the footpath and stile issues.
+Councillor Mrs Maclehose declared a personal and prejudicial interest in the question of the stile and took no part in the discussions.
+The Farmer has said that the Estate believe the stile is a farmyard stile, not a coffin stile and will be writing to the Council accordingly.
+Councillor Thomas said that both the farmer and the landowner felt that there should have been a discussion with them about the footpath and stile issues.

 6.0 The Audit is now complete.
 The Clerk will arrange to meet Councillor Austin to take over the financial responsibilities shortly.